 The Act The Companies Act of 2006.

-The Articles The Articles of Association of the Institute of Materials Finishing from time to time in force
+The Articles The Articles of Association of the Institute of Materials Finishing from time to time in force.

+Institute The above named Institute.

 The Board The Management Board for the time being of the Institute.

+The Office The registered office of the Institute.

 Branch A centre or section of the Institute (alternatively referred to as a “Group” when dealing with specialised areas of technology).

-The Bye Laws The Bye Laws of the Institute of Materials Finishing

-Chair The Chairman, Madam Chairman or Chairwoman of a Board or Committee

 Committee A standing committee constituted by The Board.

-Institute The above named Institute of Materials Finishing.
+The Seal The common seal of the Institute.

+Month Calendar Month.

+In writing Written, printed, photocopied, or partly one and partly the other, or other modes of representing or reproducing words in a visible form.

 Institute Year A twelve-month period from 1 July in each year or from such other date as the members in General Meeting decide.

-In writing Written, printed, photocopied, or partly one and partly the other, or other modes of representing or reproducing words in a visible form.

-Memorandum of Association The Memorandum of Association of the Institute of Materials Finishing from time to time in force

-Month Calendar Month.

-The Office The registered office of the Institute.

-The Seal The common seal of the Institute.

 Any word importing the singular number only shall include the plural number, and vice versa.
 Words importing the masculine gender only shall include the feminine gender, and words importing persons shall include corporations unless otherwise advised.

 Subject as aforesaid, any words or expressions defined in The Act or any statutory modification thereof in force at the date on which in The Articles become binding on the Institute shall, if not consistent with the subject or context, bear the same meaning in The Articles.